 Kids remember learning activities best when you create tactile activities to go with them!
 The easiest way to do that is to grow sunflowers with your kids!
 Whether you choose to start your flowers in a cup, garden planter, or corner of your yard, growing sunflowers is also a great responsibility lesson for your kids to care for!

 Begin by using some potting soil in a garden planter or digging a small hole in a pocket of your garden.
-Let the kids place the seed in and cover it back up.
+Let the kids place the seed (affiliate link) in and cover it back up.
 Then add water!
 Water daily and measure the plant as it grows!
 If you’re growing the huge mammoth sunflowers you may need to add a stake as it grows to help it stay tall and strong!

 Sunflowers generally do not need fertilizer as long as you have decent soil.
 They are pretty easy to grow and can attract butterflies, bees, and other pollinators in your garden!